GabrielSlima/blog/articles/clean-code-formatting-rules.md

     </p>
     <h4>The newspaper metaphor</h4>
     <p>
-        Ok, the source files should be between 200-500 lines longs at the most and the functions should have a specific order to make the file readable, but how?
+        Ok, the source files should be between 200-500 lines long at the most and the functions should have a specific order to make the file readable, but how?
     </p>
     <p>
-        Image the file as a newspaper article.
+        Imagine the source file as a newspaper article.
 Every article has a headline to let the reader know what the article is about.
 The first paragraph is a synopisis covering the main concepts of the arcticle and the next paragraphs explores those concepts and expose the details hidden in the first paragraph.
     </p>